quadrixm/mongo-nest-react-node-js/Full Stack Developer TechChallenges and Solutions.md

 > This section has no correct answers.
 Albeit optional, your answers will help us understand your thinking process.

 1. What other features would you like to add?

+    - Social Authentication
+    - Histories of Mowing
+    - Notification of coming Mowing of grass time.
+    - Subscription option
+    - Time slot for booking and premium pricing for special time slots.

 2. How would you handle user authentication?

+    - Using PassportJs to add authentication.
+    - With JWT, each api will be authenticated.

 3. How would you deploy the solution in an enterprise environment?

+    - Creating a docker environment on the local machine and running the app using PM2.
+    - The docker image than can be pulled to any server.
+    - Will pull the code from the git repo and then build it, test it, then run it.